I have an urgent dental problem and cannot find an NHS dentist. How can I get help?

 What responsibility do NHS Dorset have in providing local NHS dental services?

 As part of their duties, NHS Dorset regularly reviews the performance of all NHS dental contracts and supports dental practices in delivering their contracted activity to ensure they reach their maximum potential.
 Furthermore, the team identifies opportunities for commissioning additional NHS work from dental practices that have the capacity to do so.
-To address the current shortages, NHS Dorset has implemented local flexibilities for dentists to deliver their contracts and introduced a successful scheme called “stabilisation” to provide improved care packages for urgent dental needs.

-NHS Dorset is also working closely with the Local Dental Committee (LDC) and the Dental Networks to try and build capacity in Dorset, noting there is a National Contract Reform Programme being undertaken by NHS England.
+NHS Dorset is also working closely with the Local Dental Committee (LDC) and the Regional Dental Networks to try and build capacity in Dorset, noting there is a National Contract Reform Programme being undertaken by NHS England.

 What else is NHS Dorset doing to improve dental health?